frankbaugh/Fornite-Stat-Tracker/README.md

 add information such as kills, k/d, winrate for each category(solos, duos, squads)//

-change the way dom is manipulated from some ugly jQuery to more nice things (like what?)//
+change the way dom is manipulated from some ugly jQuery to more nice things (like what?)// [done! using es6 string templates]

 refine ui with js libraries such as granim.js and particles.js//

 refine ui with css//

+put in some nice graphs with chart.js

 long term goals: